reustle/covid19japan/README.md

 If you would like to contribute features / refactor / etc, please open an Issue on this repo, and tag @reustle - We can then open a new Pull Request if it is deemed in line with the projects goals.

+To run the site locally, enter the root directory and run `jekyll serve`.
+Jekyll is the only dependency.

 ## Contributors